arangodb/docs/3.10/analyzers.md

 {% endarangoshexample %}
 {% include arangoshexample.html id=examplevar script=script result=result %}

-The calculated distance between the reference point and the coordinate stored in the second document is `1825.1307…`.
+The calculated distance between the reference point and the point stored in the second document is `1825.1307…`.
 If you change the search condition to `< 1825.1303`, then the document is still returned despite the distance being higher than this value.
 This is due to the precision limitations of the